 Do Christians have to be perfect?

 Jesus said, “Be perfect, therefore, as your heavenly Father is perfect” (Matthew 5:48).
 Does that mean you need to be 100% perfect?
 What if you make a mistake?
 Does that mean you are going to hell?
 Not necessarily.
+You need to forgive others if you want to be forgiven for your mistakes.

 Jesus said, “For if you forgive others their trespasses, your heavenly Father will also forgive you” (Matthew 6:14).
 If you want to be forgiven for your own mistakes, you better forgive others.
 In case it was not clear enough, Jesus follows with, “But if you do not forgive others their sins, your Father will not forgive your sins” (Matthew 6:15).